ArjunP3105/Space-Horizon/README.md

 # **Space Horizon**

 Welcome to Space Horizon, a web application for space enthusiasts.
-This project was developed as a final project for Harvard's CS50 Web Programming with Python and JavaScript course.

 By **ArjunP3105**